peterhinch/micropython-async/v3/docs/TUTORIAL.md

 implementation using `Event` to suspend waiting tasks.

 The following is a typical usage example.
-A data provider acquires data from some hardware and transmits it concurrently on a number of interefaces.
+A data provider acquires data from some hardware and transmits it concurrently on a number of interfaces.
 These run at different speeds.
 The `Barrier` synchronises these loops.
 This can run on a Pyboard.
 ```python